 Falmouth Urine Diversion Project

-If you are signed up as a potential project participant visit the Participant Information page to access important information and documents.
+If you are signed up to participate in the project, please visit the Participant Information & Resources page to access important information and documents.

 This project has been financed in part with Federal Funds from the Environmental Protection Agency (EPA) to the Massachusetts Department of Environmental Protection (the Department) under an s.
 319 competitive grant.
 The contents do not necessarily reflect the views and policies of EPA or of the Department, nor does the mention of trade names or commercial products constitute endorsement or recommendation for use.